MAZ01001/GIF_decoder/README.md

 Returns ([`GIF`](#gif-attributes "scroll down to the `GIF` attributes section")) a promise of the [`GIF`](#gif-attributes "scroll down to the `GIF` attributes section") with each frame decoded separately.
 The promise may reject (throw) for the following reasons:

+- `interruptSignal` reference, when it triggers
-- fetch errors when trying to fetch the GIF from `gifURL`
+- fetch errors when trying to fetch the GIF from `gifURL`:
   - `fetch error: network error`
   - `fetch error (connecting)` any unknown error during `fetch`
   - `fetch error: recieved STATUS_CODE` when URL yields a status code that's NOT between 200 and 299 (inclusive)